Cheung Shan Estate

 Cheung Shan Estate (象山邨) is a public housing estate located between Shek Wai Kok Estate and Lei Muk Shue Estate, and near Shing Mun Valley Park and Shing Mun Tunnels in Tsuen Wan, New Territories, Hong Kong.
 Formerly the site of Cheung Pei Shan Temporary Housing Area, it consists of three residential buildings completed in 1978.

 Houses

 Demographics

 According to the 2016 by-census, Cheung Shan Estate had a population of 4,746.
 The median age was 48.6 and the majority of residents (95.1 per cent) were of Chinese ethnicity.
 The average household size was 3 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$21,500.

 Politics

 Cheung Shan Estate is located in Cheung Shek constituency of the Tsuen Wan District Council.
-It was formerly represented by Matthew Lai Man-fai, who was elected in the 2019 elections until July 2021.
+It was formerly represented by Matthew Lai Man-fai, who was elected in the 2019 elections until his resignation in July 2021.